It's been a pretty terrible month for airline companies, and an even worse one for their passengers.

 "Hey bud, you do that to me and I'll knock you flat," you can hear the passenger say to the attendant in the video.
 This sets off the flight attendant who points at him and tells him to "stay out of this."
-In response the passenger stands up and confronts the much smaller man face to face while the attendant goads him.
+The passenger then gets up and confronts the much smaller flight attendant face to face while the attendant goads him.

 "Why don't you try it?
 Hit me.
 Hit me," he says.
 "Come on, bring it on."

-Afterwards the attendant angrily tells the passenger that he doesn't "know the full story" to which the man responds with, "I don't care what the story is, you don't hurt a baby."
+Afterwards the attendant angrily tells the man that he doesn't "know the full story" and the man responds with, "I don't care what the story is, you don't hurt a baby."
 The video ends shortly afterwards with the man back in his seat and the woman and attendant escorted off the plane—during the entire duration of the video you can hear the woman crying in the background.

 The video comes out less than two weeks after the treatment of airline passengers was under the microscope when David Dao, a United passenger, was violently dragged off an overbooked flight for refusing to give up his seat.